5 Things to Know about Head Start

 5. We Offer Quality Education For All

-One Hope United’s Head Start locations in Bridgeport and Edgewater are accredited by NAEYC (The National Association of Education of Young Children), a distinction held by only 6% of centers in the country.
+One Hope United’s Head Start locations in Bridgeport are accredited by NAEYC (The National Association of Education of Young Children), a distinction held by only 6% of centers in the country.
 A NAEYC accredited center is one that is recognized as providing exceptional care and a variety of educational, developmental, and personal services.
 All preschool classrooms are led by a licensed teacher who is certified to teach up to the third grade.

 The suburban Waukegan location is currently undergoing accreditation by NAEYC.
 This location offers Early Head Start services to low-income infants, toddlers and their families.